knowlab/knowlab.github.io/members.md

     Team Lead
     </div>
     <div class="info">
-    I am a lecturer at Institute of Health Informatics, UCL and hold a Rutherford personal fellowship funded by MRC/HDR UK.
-I am also a visiting research fellow at Department of Biostatistics and Health Informatics of King's College London.
-Before moving to UCL, I was doing the first part of my Rutherford fellowship at Centre for Medical Informatics, University of Edinburgh.
+    Dr Honghan Wu is a lecturer at Institute of Health Informatics, UCL and holds a Rutherford personal fellowship funded by MRC/HDR UK.
+He is also a visiting research fellow at King's College London and University of Edinburgh.
+Before moving to UCL, he was doing the first part of his Rutherford fellowship at Centre for Medical Informatics, University of Edinburgh.
+Dr Wu holds a PhD in Computing Science.
+His current research interest is in using text technologies and Knowledge Graph techniques to analyse electronic health records (EHRs).
     </div>
 </div>